 Deck: One deck of cards is 52 cards with four suits.

-Double or Double Down: Once you’ve got two cards that have been dealt you can, sometimes, place an additional bet equal to your original bet.
+Double or Double Down: Once you’ve got two cards that have been dealt, you can, sometimes, place an additional bet equal to your original bet.
 The dealer will then hit you with one more card, and that’s it, and you are expected to win using three cards, with double your bet’s worth.

-Used when you have a strong chance of winning.
+You can use this tactic when you have a strong chance of winning.

 Draw: See ‘hit’.